-It is encouraged that our trainees visit the LifeLink immunology Laboratory, whenever possible, and in compliance with the laboratory safety policies enforced at this institution, as this has proven to be a valuable experience.
+It is encouraged that our trainees visit the LifeLink immunology Laboratory, whenever possible, and in compliance with the laboratory safety policies enforced at this institution.
 While on the transplant rotation, the trainee will be included as an integral part of the transplant team.
 The local program director for the transplant rotation is Dr. Luis Beltran, Transplant Fellowship Program Director.